Registered Massage Therapist

-Daniel came from a background of counselling and social work and had worked with behavioural change, mental health, and relationships for more than ten years.
+Daniel Goh comes from a background of counselling and social work and had worked with behavioural change, mental health, and relationships for more than ten years.
 His transition to massage therapy was a result of his continued desire to work with people and after nine years of providing massage therapy treatments, he found that effective body work can be grounded in the principles of mindfulness, intention, and calmness.
 The mind-body connection is huge in freeing up the restrictions manifested in the physical body.

 When Daniel first began, he excelled in doing deep tissue work – helping runners and athletes heal and recover from strains and sprains, and helping people with very tight upper back, neck, and shoulder strains.
 But in the last couple of years, he began seeing the value of engaging and working with the patient on a deeper level of healing and recovery involving the mind and spirit.
 So while tensions and stresses are released bodily, the mind and spirit is also engaged to move to a place of rest and recovery.